NetherlandsForensicInstitute/demeuk/docs/design.rst

 Will processing the input file, the thread will create a temp file inside the folder 'demeuk_tmp' inside the current working directory.
 Inside this temp file intermediate results will be written to reduce memory usages.
-Note: many thread will cause a significate IO storm.
+Note: many thread will cause a significant IO storm.
 If you see a lot of IO wait, reduce the amount of threads or replace you disks with faster disks.